m-palmer/waste-collection/README.md

 A Raspberry Pi project that answers a weekly question:

     Which bin do I put out tonight?

-This script scrapes West Berkshire Council's bin collection website, converts the rotating and holiday-adjusted schedule into human-readable output, and displays it on a Waveshare 2.13" e-ink screen.
+This script scrapes West Berkshire Council's bin collection website, converts the rotating and holiday-adjusting schedule into human-readable output, and displays it on a Waveshare 2.13" e-ink screen.

-It is designed to run unattended on a Raspberry Pi Zero 2.
+It is designed to run unattended on a Raspberry Pi Zero 2 with Waveshare 2.13" Touch ePaper HAT.

 ------------------------------------------------------------------------